NotAdvisable/MagicalKittens/README.md

 # Magical Kittens
-aka: Magical Kittens vs The fluffle of Darkness
+aka: Magical Kittens: The fluffle of Darkness

 This game project was made with the Unity Engine for the Game Development 2 course at H-Da.